clabat9/ADM-Group6-HW2/README.md

 # ADM-Group6-HW2
 # Analyze how and where taxi moved in NYC in the first semester.

-The proposed scripts allow you to explore some features about taxis' behaviour.
+The proposed scripts allow you to explore some features about taxis' behaviour in NYC.

 ## Get data to analyze

 ### Download sets of taxi movments

 The data in usage are available on [Taxi in NYC](http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml).
-They're .csv files well organized with so many interesting feature.
+They're .csv files well organized with so many interesting features.
 You can check the data dictionary present on the same page of downloads.

 ### Additional data

 To get a better visualization we need to know which borough a certain zone relates to  .
 So another useful dataset is taxi_zone_lookup.csv, available on the same page.

 ## Script and Other files descriptions